 Insurance Policies for Ohio’s Small Business Owners

 Ohio’s state laws affect which insurance policies small business owners need to have to keep their location up and running.
-According to the U.S. Small Business Administration, there are 944,797 small businesses in the state that are required to have two types of insurance: workers’ compensation and commercial auto insurance.
+According to the U.S. Small Business Administration, in 2020 there were 965,576 small businesses in the state that are required to have two types of insurance: workers’ compensation and commercial auto insurance.

 The workers’ compensation system in Ohio is different than in most other states.
 This is because Ohio law requires every business with employees to provide workers’ compensation insurance purchased through a state agency.
 In the event someone is injured on the job, the policy covers medical bills for work injuries and illnesses.
 In regard to commercial auto insurance, all business-owned vehicles must be covered.
 The state requires $25,000 bodily injury liability per person, $50,000 bodily injury liability per accident, and $25,000 property damage liability per accident.
 While it’s not required, the state also recommends personal vehicles driven for work purposes be covered by hired and non-owned auto insurance.